LydiaFrance/spiderpca/README.md

 Navigate to the `examples/` directory and open the desired notebook with Jupyter or JupyterLab.

+## Data

+I have not included the data in the repository, but you should put it in the `data/` directory.

 ## Walkthrough Notebooks

 The functions used in the notebooks are in the `src/spiderpca` directory.